syncfusion-content/uwp-docs/uwp/SfGantt/Events.md

 **TaskGenerated**

-Occurs when task is generated in the view.
+Occurs when a task is generated in the view.
 This event contains the following arguments:

-* [`Task`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.TaskEventArgs~Task.html): Gets the task which is added.
+* [`Task`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.TaskEventArgs~Task.html): Gets the task that has been added.